 Born in Turin, Maria Rosa Benso started painting under Margherita Carena, who belonged to the school of the Italian painter Felice Casorati.
-From 1968 to 1972, she showed her work at group exhibitions.
+In the 1970s, she showed her work at group exhibitions.

 In 1992, she definitively returned to painting and that has been her main activity since 1998.